pauliacomi/paper-2021-d4-sorption/manuscript.md

 threshold selected as the average between the kinetic diameter of D4 (8.6 Å) and the effective diameter of its constitutive inner Si-O ring (4.5 Å).
 A total of 1739 remaining non-disordered MOFs were further considered, their geometric and textural properties, i.e. PV, SA, and $\phi$, as well as their density ($\rho$) being summarized in [@fig:d4-screening-geometric].
+Before proceeding, we carefully inspected all identified structures to check that they do not exhibit any overlapping atoms, disorders, missing hydrogen atoms, and when they were not chemically correct, they were curated accordingly.
 As siloxane-rich biogas streams often contain water vapour, the optimal D4 adsorbent should have a relatively low water affinity to avoid competing adsorption.
 Moreover, hydrophobic MOFs are known to possess increased resistance to the hydrolysis of the metal-linker bond [@burtchWaterStabilityAdsorption2014; @wuEnhancingStabilityMetalorganic2010], alleviating long-term water stability concerns.
 Therefore, we screened the water affinity of the 1739 MOFs by computing their Henry coefficient of water ($K_{H,H_{2}O}$) and the isosteric enthalpy of adsorption at infinite dilution ($\Delta H_{st,H_{2}O}^{0}$) at 298 K using the Widom particle insertion method [@frenkelUnderstandingMolecularSimulation2002].
 This approach is generally applied in HTCS studies, providing a quick way to gauge the hydrophobicity/hydrophilicity of MOFs [@matito-martosDiscoveryOptimalPorous2018; @qiaoHighthroughputComputationalScreening2017].
 All the